pauldotyu/awesome-aks/2024-12-03-kubecon-llmops/README.md

 terraform apply
 ```

+The Terraform script will provision the following resources:

+- Azure Kubernetes Service
+- Azure Container Registry
+- Azure Storage
+- Azure Event Hubs
+- Azure Monitor Action Groups
+- Azure Managed Prometheus
+- Azure Managed Grafana
+- Azure Log Analytics Workspace

-Connect to the AKS cluster.
+Once the Terraform script completes, connect to the AKS cluster.

 ```bash
 az aks get-credentials -g $(terraform output -raw rg_name) -n $(terraform output -raw aks_name)
 ```

+## Application Deployment

-Deploy the ArgoCD application which deploys the AKS Store Demo app.
+Deploy the ArgoCD application manifest which will deploy the AKS Store Demo application with a KAITO workspace for the ai-serivce to use.

 ```bash
 kubectl apply -n argocd -f https://raw.githubusercontent.com/pauldotyu/aks-store-demo/refs/heads/main/sample-manifests/argocd/pets.yaml
 ```

-Watch the pods roll out.
+You can run the following command to watch the pods roll out.

 ```bash
 kubectl get po -n pets -w
 ```

-You can also watch the ArgoCD application status.
+Optionally, you can also watch the ArgoCD application status using the ArgoCD web UI.

-Get the initial password for the ArgoCD admin user.
+First, you'll need to get the initial password for the ArgoCD admin user.

 ```bash
 kubectl get secret -n argocd argocd-initial-admin-secret -o jsonpath='{.data.password}' | base64 -d
 ```

-Port forward the ArgoCD server and login to the UI with username `admin` and the password from the previous step.
+Copy the password and run the following command to port forward the ArgoCD server.

 ```bash
 kubectl port-forward -n argocd svc/argocd-release-server 8080:443
 ```

+Open a browser and navigate to `https://localhost:8080`.
+Log in with the username `admin` and the password you copied earlier.

+Wait for the application status to show "Healthy" before proceeding.

-Deploy the Argo Events manifests.
+## Argo Events and Workflow Setup

+The Argo Events and Workflow components are not installed since the manifests need Azure resource specific configuration.
+The Terraform script will create the necessary manifests for you to deploy.
+So you can deploy the Argo Event and Workflow manifests using the following command.

 ```bash
 kustomize build ./manifests | kubectl apply -f -
 ```

-Wait a few minutes and test the Prometheus ServiceMonitor configuration.
+## Prometheus Metrics

+The solution deploys a Prometheus ServiceMonitor to scrape the metrics from the product-service.
+You can confirm the configuration is setup correctly by port-forwarding the Prometheus pod and checking the configuration using the Prometheus web UI.

+Run the following command to port-forward the Prometheus pod.

 ```bash
 AMA_METRICS_POD_NAME="$(kubectl get po -n kube-system -lrsName=ama-metrics -o jsonpath='{.items[0].metadata.name}')"